trickys-dev/docs-website/docs/stormworks/HRP/factions.md

 :::tip

-Regardless of permissions roles cannot edit there own role or roles above them.
+Regardless of permissions roles cannot edit their own role or roles above them.

 :::

 :::note

-The owner role of each faction cannot edit there own role order or permissions.
+The owner role of each faction cannot edit their own role order or permissions.

 :::

 ## Example

-Below we have a exmaple of what the outcome would look like if you customised everything.
+Below we have an example of what the outcome would look like if you customize everything.

 ### Custom Faction Example